jessekelighine/.dotfiles/nvim/README.md

   specifies that the replacement is only done in the selected block.
 - Note that atoms in `[]`'s have different meanings.
 E.g., `.` outside of `[]` means any character, but in `[]` it means literally `.`.

+# Follow Symlink in Netrw

+Netrw for some reason fails to follow symlinks in tree mode.
+To follow symlinks, change listing style with `i` and then open symlink.